gnbond/GLUCC/docs/README.md

 [CRC++](https://github.com/d-bahr/CRCpp) is a single-header solution for fast calculation of all manner of CRCs (40+ CRC polynomials included, from 6 to 64 bits).
 BSD License.

+## 8.3.
+Loguru

+[loguru](https://github.com/emilk/loguru) is a fast, simple C++ logger that is mostly compatible with glog.
+It has the same public-domain unlicense as GLUCC and is easily copied into your project (2 files).
+Don't confuse the C++ loguru with the (python logging package)[https://github.com/Delgan/loguru] of the same name.